Connecting SMEs to Business Partners with Enterprise League’s Atanas Georgiev

 What type of companies are attracted to the platform?
 Are you looking at smaller companies?
 Bigger companies?
 What does the average profile look like?

 I would say 90% of the companies have less than 100 employees.
-We’re very intensely focused on small to medium companies.
+So we’re very intensely focused on small to medium companies.
 This also includes startups because we know they have limited resources to do some of the things we’re trying to help with.

-For example, if you’re a big company, it’s no problem for you to pay someone to find you a lead or as a new supplier.
-But when you have limited resources, then it becomes a lot more complicated.
+For example, if you’re a big company, you have no problem paying someone to find you a lead or a new supplier.
+But when you have limited resources, it becomes much more complicated.
 This is our target audience; small and medium companies help them grow and empower them to collaborate.
 We want to unleash the potential of small companies.

 Honestly, I love it.
-It’s been so exciting inspirational, and I’ve interviewed every candidate that we’ve had joining our team.
-I like meeting new people and learning something from everyone, and trying to get the fit of people whose skills complement each other.
+It’s been so exciting and inspirational, and I’ve interviewed every candidate that we’ve had joining our team.
+I like meeting new people, learning something from everyone, and fitting people whose skills complement each other.

-It’s been challenging at times, but in general, I enjoy just growing the team and envisioning where is the next step.
-Now we have ten people in the group, but what’s the next step when we get 20 to 30 to 50? how will we organize a team? to me, that’s very exciting, and I look forward to scaling and getting more people involved in this ambitious mission.
+It’s sometimes been challenging, but I enjoy growing the team and envisioning the next step.
+For example, we have ten people in the group, but what’s the next step when we get 20 to 30 to 50?
+How will we organize a team? to me, that’s very exciting, and I look forward to scaling and getting more people involved in this ambitious mission.